Bronchiolitis is an infection of the lungs caused by a virus that usually happens in the late fall and winter.

-Bronchiolitis is a viral infection that happens mostly in the late fall and winter.
-It causes the small breathing tubes in the lungs to become tight, swollen, and filled with mucous.
-This can make it harder for air to move in and out of the lungs.
+It causes the small breathing tubes in the lungs to become tight, swollen and filled with mucous.
+This can make it hard for air to move in and out of the lungs.

 Bronchiolitis happens most often in children under one year of age and is the most common reason why babies are admitted to hospital.

-More Information about Bronchiolitis |
+More information about bronchiolitis |

 Reporting |

-Individual cases are not reportable to the Health Unit. |
+| Individual cases are not reportable to the Health Unit. | ||||||

 Should one go to childcare, school, or work if they have bronchiolitis? |